Karumi/AndroidAudit/README.md

 **Your Android app as a crime scene!**

 Technical audits of iOS and Android applications have become an integral part of our daily job here at Karumi.
 Even though it can look easy, there are quite a few implementation details to review when performing such audit.
-In this blog post we are going to review what we believe are the most important things to check, separated by technical area.
+In this document we are going to review what we believe are the most important things to check, separated by technical area.

 **Version Control System:**